by Christopher Martin Thomas

 All singers and players have dynamics, with all its subtleties, as a vital constituent in our musical formation – some by learning the ropes, and some just have it naturally as a musical and ensemble sensibility.
 We require performers of melodic and chord instruments to do this primarily as part of their solo sensibility, but a close second is part of ‘fitting in’ with an ensemble – tuning wise, tone wise, rhythm wise, and most important of all, not dominating in volume.

 We musicians and singers are all required to learn the skill of doing this.
-A singer or instrumentalist who only has one dynalic – fff – soon gets shown the door!
+A singer or instrumentalist who only has one dynamic – fff – soon gets shown the door!

 So it is madness to suggest that we tolerate such a member by saying ‘it’s part of who he /she is’, or ‘the instrument is just like that’ – and to compensate by buying them a mute – or a drum cage!

-Fortunately, at my present church, we have a percussionist who plays with wisdom and sensibility - always at an appropriate dynamic level to the overall sound - a true listener and never a dominator.
-In schools I have taught skilful drummers who appreciate that they must fit the volume level of their fellows, and play with a true ‘ensemble heart’ (have I just 'coined' another cliché???), and I have tolerated those who don’t.
+Fortunately, at my previous church, they have a percussionist who plays with wisdom and sensibility - always at an appropriate dynamic level to the overall sound - a true listener and never a dominator.
+In schools I have taught skillful drummers who appreciate that they must fit the volume level of their fellows, and play with a true ‘ensemble heart’ (have I just 'coined' another cliché?); and I have tolerated those who don’t.
 But I am not in agreement with those who suggest that we go the way of ‘amplification is the norm’ – as if that’s the contemporary worship culture and we must ‘get with the program’ if we are to win souls.
 No understanding of the Biblical norm of being counter-cultural here!

 Now back to that ‘musicality’ versus ‘heart for worship’ paradox.
 It has been seen as an irreconsilable opposite, rather than a paradox, at notable times in church history.
 Among some influential groups in the Christian world, musicality is seen as a stumblingblock to ‘true worship’ – and we can all point to churches of great musical excellence but where there are declining congregation numbers, or where the gospel is not preached or lived out faithfully.